cph-jh331/Networkexercises/day1/README.md

 # Day 1 exercise
-Day1exercise1 prints out the request headers if you run the Day1Servlet.
+Day1exercise1 prints out the request headers if you run the Day1Servlet.<br>
 Day1exercise2 contains two servlets.
-First is CookieDemo and the other is SessionDemo
+First is CookieDemo and the other is SessionDemo<br>
 ## Headers:
 Q1:<br>
 First time you load it, it has the status 200, next time it is 304(not modified), meaning that the page is cached.<br>